There are specific and predictable keys that result in inspiring financial planning meetings every time.

 2. Raising the bar to an exceptionally high level.

-In this article I list the 8 essential keys that contribute to an inspiring, repeatable process.
+In this article I list the 8 essential keys that contribute to an inspiring, repeatable, and productive process.

 Yours and your client’s state of mind is the single biggest factor in creating inspiring financial planning meetings.
-You can call the collective state of mind of a meeting as the tone.
+This is the tone of a meeting.

 Robert C. Kausens book writes in his book ‘We’ve got to start meeting like this‘: